CODEJIN/PVCGAN_Torch/README.md

 * Device
     * Setting which GPU device is used in multi-GPU enviornment.
     * Or, if using only CPU, please set '-1'.
+(But, I don't recommend while training.)

 # Generate pattern